Knoxville Family Immigration Attorney

-The two most common ways to immigrate into American involve work and family.
-Family immigration allows people from around the globe to obtain green cards through the sponsorship of a family member here in Tennessee.
+The two most common ways to immigrate into America involve work and family.
+Family and fiancé(e) immigration allow people from around the globe to obtain green cards through the sponsorship of a family member or loved one here in Tennessee.
 At our firm, we help families unite by working with immigrants who sponsor others and seek sponsorship themselves.

 If you already live in Tennessee (or any state in America) and you are a U.S. citizen, you may file a Petition for Alien Relative: I-130 on behalf of your:

 - Siblings, as long as you are at least 21 years of age

 - Parents, as long as you are at least 21 years of age

 - Unmarried child under the age of 21

 - Unmarried child over the age of 21